HKubinhetz/PersonalLibrary/README.md

 ## Deleting Books
 ![Delete](https://user-images.githubusercontent.com/31540553/162501631-40ba20d2-b1e8-4bca-88d5-989eba6f492c.gif)

 ## Code
-Please visit the main.py code and check for comments on execution there, as it is well documented there and talking about it here would bring redundancy.
+Feel free to visit the main.py code and check for comments on execution there!
+I made an effort to be as thorough as possible with the documentation.

 ## Challenges
 An interesting challenge happened while building the CRUD operations.